pwittchen/ydownloader/README.md

 # ydownloader [![Build Status](https://travis-ci.org/pwittchen/ydownloader.svg?branch=master)](https://travis-ci.org/pwittchen/ydownloader)
-shell script for downloading SAP Hybris Commerce Suite
+shell script for downloading SAP Hybris Commerce Suite from Artifactory

 gets your version of the suite within a single command (on Linux and macOS)

-**note**: it's not official company project!
+**note #1**: it's not official company project!
+**note #2**: you need to have account in Hybris Artifactory to use it!

 Contents
 --------